 If you want to send your birthday card out in style, try choosing an envelope that corresponds with a color in the border.
-I chose “Beet” (purple) from Paper Source, but pink, red, orange, or blue would work as well!
-There’s a lot of white in the card, so you could also just do a plain white envelope (try using watercolor calligraphy to write the address).
+I chose “Purple” from Cards and Pockets (affiliate link), but pink, red, orange, or blue would work as well.

 I hope that you enjoyed today’s watercolor birthday card tutorial!
-I also encourage you to experiment with the abstract watercolor bubbles technique for a variety of projects.
+Feel free to experiment with the abstract watercolor bubbles technique for a variety of projects.
 I’ve used this technique for mail art, sketchbooking, and gift tags, all with cool results!
 It’s also fun to create with kids … my nieces love watching watercolor spread out across a wet page, and drawing over it afterwards.